jmielkeway/ccos4rbpi_volume0/chapter13/rbpi3.md

     ret
 ```

 All four mailboxes are four bytes, and each CPU's mailboxes are mapped sequentially.
 CPU 1's mailboxes are sixteen bytes beyond CPU 0's, and so on.
 Mailbox three is twelve bytes beyond mailbox zero.
-Thus, shifting the CPU number by four bits and adding twelve calculates the correct offset from the base.
+Thus, shifting the CPU number by four bits and adding twelve yields the offset from the base.
 CPUs 1-3 have bit three set in their mailbox three.
 CPU 0, as previously discussed, is skipped.

-After broadcasting the interrupt, CPU 0 resets the timer and calls `timer_tick` in the schedule module, which will context switch if approriate.
+After broadcasting the interrupt, CPU 0 resets the timer and calls `timer_tick` in the schedule module, which will context switch if appropriate.

 ```C
                 else if(irq & IRQ_MASK(IRQ_AUX)) {